mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/03.Conditions/docs.en.md

  - Steps attached to the red point ![Icon showing the negative path (red)](red-point.png) of a condition are executed if the condition **does not** occur, and is usually associated with a time delay.
 For example, a contact does not open the email within 7 days.
 This path is executed if the condition is negative following any delay set (trigger, delay or send on a specific date).

- Here are the different conditions that Mautic offers in the Campaign builder:
+ Here are the different conditions that Mautic offers in the Campaign Builder:

  | Condition        | Description  |
 | :------------- | :----------: |